 The Incoterms guidelines published by the ICC have always been crucial in understanding international trade, as they are not only accepted by governments but also legal authorities worldwide.
 With Incoterms 2020, the ICC has raised the bar for how buyers and sellers can conduct international trade transactions more effectively.

 FCA stands for Free Carrier, where the buyer arranges the main carriage.
-As per the shipping terms under the FCA system, the exporter is responsible for loading of goods at an agreed upon place in the exporter’s country and from that point onwards, the importer is in charge of all the risks and costs bearing factors.
+As per the shipping terms under the free carrier system, the exporter is responsible for loading of goods at an agreed upon place in the exporter’s country and from that point onwards, the importer is in charge of all the risks and costs bearing factors.

 FCA is known as a flexible rule which can be used for any transport mode, or where there is more than one transport mode.
 FCA is also considered a better rule for a buyer as compared to EXW (Ex Works), which requires the seller to organise the export documents and follow necessary procedures as per the rules of the exporter's country, which a buyer from another country might not be aware of.